storacha/specs/invocation.md

 ### 4.2.1 Invocation

-The `src` field MUST include a link to the Invocation that the Receipt is for.
+The `job` field MUST include a link to the Invocation that the Receipt is for.

 ### 4.2.2 Output